What are the best Bucharest vegan restaurants?

 Sara Green is the first vegan fast food from Romania, and if you love burgers, then this place will not disappoint.

 They have 2 locations since 2018, and they are open Monday to Saturday.
 The food is delicious, the prices are good and the staff is super friendly.
+They also have special menus for your family meal for Christmas and Easter, which need to be ordered in advanced and picked up a day or two before the holiday.

 Bistro Raw Vegan

 Bistro Raw vegan offers delicious daily menus (2 courses) at the best prices and the best vegan desserts.
-They have a variety of Raw and Vegan dishes, available for delivery, take away or served in their cosy restaurant.
+They have a variety of Raw and Vegan dishes available for delivery, take away or served in their cosy restaurant.

-Bulevardul Nicolae Bălcescu 18
+Bulevardul Nicolae Bălcescu 18 They closed!

-Mr Cigkofte is a small Turkish street food place, right in the centre of Bucharest.
-I used to love cig kofte when I was living in Turkey and I am super happy we finally have cigkofte in Bucharest.
+Mr Cigkofte is a small Turkish street food place right in the centre of Bucharest.
+I used to love cig kofte when I was living in Turkey, and I am super happy we finally have cigkofte in Bucharest.

 You haven’t tried cigkofte yet?
 It’s only bulgur, sauce, onion, garlic, walnut and spices.
-It looks like raw meat but it’s all vegan!
+It looks like raw meat, but it’s all vegan!
 You will love it!
-The staff is super friendly and they have amazing hummus!
+The staff is super friendly, and they have amazing hummus!

 Sfânta Vineri 10, Bucharest

-Level up is a vegan fast food place, where people with love for healthy food serve great alternatives to traditional junk food.
+Level up is a vegan fast food place, where people with a love for healthy food serve great alternatives to traditional junk food.
 It’s delicious.

-The location is central and they even have raw pizza.
+The location is central, and they even have raw pizza.

 Splaiul Independentei NR 2F

 Sublimmme is the place where you will find vegan and raw-vegan food and desserts, and one of their main dishes is the famous Beyond Burger.
 If you haven’t tried it, then this is a must.
+I often order food from them (using Bolt Food), especially vegan cakes, which are delicious every time.

-Other restaurants with vegan options in Bucharest (that I love)
+More restaurants with vegan options in Bucharest (that I love)

 Perhaps there are other restaurants that I don’t know about, but for now, I don’t feel there are enough vegan restaurants in Bucharest.
 The good news is that there are some really good restaurants with vegan options, which I love and I would eat at any of them any day, and that’s why I want to recommend them to you as well.